James Arthur Prescott

-James Arthur Prescott, CBE, FRS, (7 October 1890 – 6 February 1987) was an agricultural scientist.
+James Arthur Prescott CBE FRS (7 October 1890 – 6 February 1987) was an agricultural scientist.

+Early life and education

+James Arthur Prescott was born on 7 October 1890 at Bolton, Lancashire, England, the first of seven children of Joseph Arthur Prescott and his wife, Mary Alice, née Garsden.

-Prescott was born in England, educated at the University of Manchester achieving Bachelor of Science with First Class Honours in 1911.
+Prescott was educated at the University of Manchester, achieving Bachelor of Science with First Class Honours in 1911.
 The following year he was awarded the first postgraduate scholarship in agricultural science taken at Rothamsted Experimental Station at Harpenden.

+Career

+Prescott worked as an agricultural scientist.

 From 1916 to 1924, Prescott worked for Sultanic Agricultural Society of Egypt.
 There he produced 13 scientific papers, including four on the study of nitrogen in the soil, and alkalinity of Egyptian soils.

 In 1919 he was awarded a Master of Science by the University of Manchester based on a thesis of his phosphate studies while at Rothamsted.

-From 1924 until his death Prescott worked in Australia, initially as Chair of Agricultural Chemistry at the University of Adelaide.
-He published in CSIR bulletin 52 'The Soils of Australia in Relation to Vegetation and Climate' at a scale of 1:19 x 10*6.
-This paper was the basis of his submission to the University of Adelaide for which he was awarded the degree of Doctor of Science in 1932.
+From 1924 until his death Prescott worked in Australia, initially as chair of agricultural chemistry at the University of Adelaide.
+He published in CSIR bulletin 52 "The Soils of Australia in Relation to Vegetation and Climate" This paper was the basis of his submission to the University of Adelaide, for which he was awarded the degree of Doctor of Science in 1932.

-Prescott produced 'Atmospheric Saturation Deficit in Australia' in 1931 and with H.G.
-Poole, 'The relationships between Sticky Point, Moisture Equivalent and Mechanical Analysis in some Australian Soils' in 1934.
-Prescott was Chairman of the CSIR Oenological Research Committee 1938–1955 and a member of the Council of the Australian Wine Research Institute 1955–1970.
-In 1954 he became a Foundation fellow of the Australian Academy of Science.
+Prescott produced "Atmospheric Saturation Deficit in Australia" in 1931, and with H.G.
+Poole, "The relationships between Sticky Point, Moisture Equivalent and Mechanical Analysis in some Australian Soils" in 1934.